Auckland War Memorial Museum: Early history

-The Auckland Museum traces its lineage back to 1852 when it was established in a farm workers' cottage on Princes Street in central Auckland, where the University of Auckland is now located.
-An announcement in newspapers in October of that year read:
+Auckland Museum, established in 1852, was originally housed in a small cottage in Grafton Road, referred to as "Old Government Farm House" or "The Governor's Dairy", near the corner with Symonds Street, an area now part of the University of Auckland.

+The public were first admitted on Sunday 24 October 1852, and every Wednesday and Saturday thereafter.
+Honorary Secretary John Alexander Smith announced that the museum was now open to the public in the newspapers from 29 October that year:

-The Museum attracted 708 visitors in its first year.
+The museum attracted 708 visitors in its first year.
 Interest in the museum dwindled over the following decade even as its collection grew, and in 1869 the somewhat neglected and forlorn museum was transferred to the care of the Auckland Institute, a learned society formed two years earlier.
 An Italianate-style building was constructed for the museum in Princes Street, near Government House and across the road from the Northern Club.
 It was opened on 5 June 1876 by the Governor of New Zealand, George Phipps, 2nd Marquess of Normanby.
 These new premises included a large gallery top-lit by a metal framed skylight.
 This room proved problematic as it was impossible to heat during the winter but overheated during the summer.
 Canvas awnings used to shield the roof from harsh sunlight made the exhibits difficult to view in the resulting gloom.
 Several exhibition halls were added to the side of the original building.

 One of the visitors during the 1890s was the French artist Gauguin, who sketched several Maori items and later incorporated them into his Tahitian period paintings.

 War Memorial building

 In the early years of the 20th century the museum and its collections flourished under visionary curator Thomas Cheeseman, who tried to establish a sense of order and separated the natural history, classical sculpture and anthropological collections which had previously been displayed in a rather unsystematic way.
-The need for better display conditions and extra space necessitated a move from the Princes Street site, and eventually the project for a purpose-built museum was merged with the idea creating a memorial to commemorate soldiers lost in the First World War.
+The need for better display conditions and extra space necessitated a move from the Princes Street site, and eventually the project for a purpose-built museum was merged with the idea of creating a memorial to commemorate soldiers lost in the First World War.